BeauBouchard/PotatoGod/README.md

 PotatoGod
 =========

 Potato God: From Dirt to Deity

+Based on the previous Game jam game, just a little more polished